How to Install deb Files (Packages) on Ubuntu 22.04

 Wait for the installation to finish.
 When complete, the software is ready for usage.

-Method #2: GDebi GUI
+Method #2: Use the GDebi GUI to Install deb Files on Ubuntu

 Note that GDebi is not installed by default on Ubuntu systems.
 We recommend using the following command to install it: